How Virtual Cards Help Overcome the Challenges of Remote Work

 1. Establish and Enforce an Expense Policy

-Regardless of your corporate spending system, companies should all have an expense policy in place.
-When selecting virtual cards, opt for a provider that is able to automatically incorporate and enforce the expense policy.
-This way, purchases that are outside of approved amounts or vendors will be automatically declined and you can further investigate the situation.
+Regardless of your corporate spending system, every company should have an expense policy in place.
+Choose a virtual card provider that can automatically incorporate and enforce your expense policy.
+Purchases that don’t align with approved amounts or vendors will be automatically declined, and you can then investigate the situation.

 2. Lock Virtual Cards to Vendors

-For recurring expenses like software spend, create a virtual card that locks to a single vendor.
-You can rest assured that the funds on the card will not be spent on any other expenses, and you’ll never have to worry about missing a monthly payment.
+For recurring expenses like SaaS subscriptions, create a virtual card that’s locked to a single vendor.
+You can rest assured that the card won’t be used for any other expenses, and you’ll never have to worry about missing a monthly payment.
 This also makes it easy to identify any unusual changes or duplicate charges.

-For other expenses like a celebratory lunch or replacing a desk chair, one-time use cards can be extremely useful.
-They can be preloaded with the budgeted amount, locked to a vendor, and set to expire within a short time frame (i.e. ensuring employees purchase their lunch within a week of their birthday).
+For occasional expenses like a celebratory lunch or replacing a desk chair, one-time use cards can be extremely useful.
+They can be preloaded with the budgeted amount, locked to a vendor, and set to expire within a short time frame.
+For example, you could give an employee a card to buy a birthday lunch, and set it to expire one week later.

 4. Use Virtual Cards for Team Building

-Virtual cards are a great tool for encouraging team building in a remote world.
-To make up for the lack of in-person office socialization, you could assign a virtual card to every employee and match them with a colleague who they have to buy a meal or a gift for.
-Or, as previously mentioned, in-person meetings can be easily organized with virtual cards used to pay for everything from employee travel to venue rental to refreshments.
+Virtual cards are a great tool for encouraging team building among remote employees.
+To make up for the lack of in-person social activities, you could assign a virtual card to each employee and match them with a colleague who they have to buy a meal or gift for.
+Virtual cards also make it much easier to organize and pay for occasional in-person events to encourage camaraderie and connection.

 5. Get Cash Back